Your Guide to the Mortgage Process

 Condition in a mortgage that may require the balance of the loan to become due immediately, if regular mortgage payments are not made or for breach of other conditions of the mortgage.

-An offeree’s consent to enter into a contract and be bound by the terms of the offer.
+An offeree’s consent to enter into a contract and be accepted by the terms of the offer.

 Additional Principal Payment